 Common problem #1: Clogs

 Certain foods and other household items may cause clog up your garbage disposal.
-There is a more in-depth article about how to unclog a drain that you can read here, and these tips may be very helpful when it comes to unclogging your disposal, too.
+Our blog, How to Unclog a Drain has more in-depth information and tips that may be very helpful when it comes to unclogging your drain or garbage disposal.
 To unclog garbage disposals specifically, Commercial Service recommends:

 - Be sure your disposal is turned off.